wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (5) Every person to whom or to which an improvement notice is given or posted shall comply with it.

+##### 39A Inspectors may issue improvement notices in relation to mining operation

+*   (1) An inspector may, in relation to a mining operation, give a person written notice to comply with a provision of this Act or of regulations made under this Act, if the inspector believes on reasonable grounds that the person is failing to comply with that provision or is likely to fail to comply with that provision.

+    (2) An improvement notice must state that the inspector concerned believes that the person to whom or which it relates is failing, or is likely to fail, to comply with the provision, and must specify---

+    *   (a) the provision; and

+    *   (b) the inspector's reasons for believing that the person is failing, or is likely to fail, to comply with the provision; and

+    *   (c) the nature of the failure or likely failure; and

+    *   (d) a day before which compliance is to be completed.

+    (3) An improvement notice may specify steps that could be taken to ensure compliance with the provision concerned.

+    (4) Every person to whom or to which an improvement notice is given or posted must comply with it.

+    (5) Nothing in this section limits the power of an inspector under [section 39][152].

+    Section 39A: inserted, on 16 December 2013, by [section 18][297] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 40 How improvement notices to be given

 *   (1) An improvement notice may be---